ilmanzo/ilmanzo.github.com/content/post/faulty_disk_simulation.md

 ## Disk failure is a success!

-As we can see, at first some I/O operations succeeds, then disk fails and in `dmesg` log we can find more details:
+As we can see, at first some I/O operations succeeds, then the disk fails and in `dmesg` log we can find more details:

 ```
 [ 7962.645178] EXT4-fs (dm-0): error loading journal